Qi Qiaoqiao: Property

 In 2020, the New York Times released a report which mentioned Qi Qiaoqiao and her daughter, Zhang Yannan.
 Qi Qiaoqiao was shown to have bought property in Hong Kong as early as 1991, with a 2012 Bloomberg report stating that the property was bought for HK $3 million at the Pacific Palisades complex in Braemar Hill.
-The Bloomberg report also mentioned that Qi would sometimes use the alias Chai Lin-hing for ownership of companies and property.
+It was also mentioned that Qi would sometimes use the alias Chai Lin-hing for ownership of companies and property.

 In 2005, her daughter, Zhang Yannan was transferred a property from her parents, a unit at Regent on the Park in Mid-Levels.
 Zhang Yannan was also shown to own a villa at Repulse Bay Garden on Belleview Drive in Repulse Bay, bought in 2009 for US $19.3 million.
 Along with that property, the New York Times found that Zhang Yannan owns at least 5 other properties in Hong Kong, with Bloomberg specifying that 4 of the units are at the Convention Plaza Apartments in Wan Chai.